yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 ```

 :::info
-Here is a complete list of configuration settings for the [`LockProvider`](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Lock.LockProviderSettingsBase.html) class.
+Here is a complete list of settings for the [`LockProvider`](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Lock.LockProviderSettingsBase.html) class.
 :::

 ## Lock basics